isaacnmm/pestpolicy-hugo2XX/content/posts/best-controller-for-steam-link/index.md

 ---
 Your
 [Steam Link](https://www.amazon.com/dp/B016XBGWAQ/?tag=p-policy-20)
-will you to seamless stream or mirroring of any steam�content from a [steam Machine](https://en.wikipedia.org/wiki/Steam_Machine_(hardware_platform)) or PC to a TV set.
+will you to seamless stream or mirroring of any steamcontent from a [steam Machine](https://en.wikipedia.org/wiki/Steam_Machine_(hardware_platform)) or PC to a TV set.
 - If you own a[steam Link](https://www.amazon.com/dp/B016XBGWAQ/?tag=p-policy-20), you can use it to play steam games using a compatible controller.